emojitracker/emojitrack-nodestreamer/README.md

 First stab at experimental standalone replacement for emojitrack SSE streaming web services, using node evented methods rather than MRI ruby with threads.

+the first stab at this was actually slower, so now experimenting with cluster workers to try to take advantage of multiple CPU cores to match ruby speed.

 ### Differences with ruby version
 description